Aligners: How Should They Fit? Tips to Getting the Right Fit

 Aligner chewies can push your aligners a little closer to the tooth surface.
 A better fit improves not only comfort, but also the effectiveness of your aligner therapy.

 Check with your dentist or aligner provider before including chewies or seaters into your treatment.

 Byte includes its HyperByte high-frequency massage device in every aligner kit.
 Research has indicated that devices like these can shorten treatment time for clear aligners30164-4/fulltext#relatedArticles).

 HyperByte transmits soft micro-pulses through the roots of your teeth to the surrounding bone, stimulating movement.
 This may allow for faster rates of corrective tooth shifting, without causing discomfort or pain.

 Aligner Fit Frequently Asked Questions

 Should my aligners feel loose?

 Your aligners should feel loose only after your teeth have moved to the proper position at each phase of treatment.
-They should be a little tight the first time.
+They should be a little tight the first time you wear them.

-However, you should call your dentist if the appliances become too loose to the point of falling out or causing serious discomfort.
+Call your dentist or the aligner company if the appliances become too loose to the point of falling out or causing serious discomfort.